Hemangi-patel109/Music-Application/README.md

 # Music-Application

-This is music application using kotlin.
+This is music application using kotlin. (in Jetpack Compose).